ietf-ccamp-wg/transport-nbi/Meetings/2019-07-31/minutes-transport-nbi-dt-2019-07-31.md

 All these issues have been closed.

-Proposed text changes from Daniel uploaded on July 31, 2019: [Daniel's comments]( https://github.com/danielkinguk/transport-nbi/files/3451228/draft-ietf-ccamp-transport-nbi-app-statement-05-English-Review-DK-Comments.docx)
+#### 1.2) Proposed text changes from Daniel

+Proposed text uploaded on July 31, 2019: [Daniel's I-D text]( https://github.com/danielkinguk/transport-nbi/files/3451228/draft-ietf-ccamp-transport-nbi-app-statement-05-English-Review-DK-Comments.docx)

 A few minor